Managing obesity in children and adolescents

 Key Evidence

-Lifestyle intervention is the first-line treatment for children and adolescents with overweight and obesity
+Behaviour change interventions, including changes to dietary patterns, increased physical activity and decreased sedentary behaviours, is the first-line treatment for children and adolescents living with overweight or obesity

-Access to high-level care for children and adolescents with overweight and obesity in Australia is limited
+Access to high-level care for children and adolescents living with obesity in Australia is limited

-While prevention is key to ending overweight and obesity in the long term, effective treatment, including weight management, during childhood and adolescence is also vital.
-It helps to address current and future risk and complications as well as the risk of overweight and obesity persisting into adulthood.
-Compared to adults, the diagnosis and monitoring of overweight and obesity during childhood and adolescence can be challenging due to the rapid growth and development occurring at this time.
-Body composition also varies by age, sex and stage of growth for example, pubertal status, so single cut-points cannot be used to define overweight and obesity status.
+While prevention is key to ending obesity in the long term, effective treatment, including weight management, during childhood and adolescence is also vital.
+It helps to address current and future risks and complications as well as the risk of overweight or obesity persisting into adulthood.
+Compared to adults, the diagnosis and monitoring of obesity during childhood and adolescence can be challenging due to the rapid growth and development occurring at this time.
+Body composition also varies by age, sex and stage of growth, for example, pubertal status.
+As a result, single cut-points cannot be used to define the severity of obesity.1

 Assessment

-Classification of weight status based in this case on the US-CDC growth charts is listed in the following table.2
+Classification of weight status based in this case on the US-CDC growth charts is listed in Table 1.23

-BMI categories based on US-CDC growth charts (percentile)
+Table 1: BMI categories based on US-CDC growth charts

 US-CDC Growth Charts